arthurvergacas/better-heroku-scheduler/README.md

   heroku open
 ```

-Alternatively, you can just go to your Heroku dashboard and find your app.
+Alternatively, you can just go to your Heroku dashboard and find it there.

 ### Setting everything up